Van Lint-MacWilliams' conjecture and maximum cliques in Cayley graphs over finite fields: Background and overview of the paper

 \begin{conj}[Mullin] Let $q \equiv 3 \pmod 4$ be a prime power.
 Then the only maximum clique containing $0,1$ in the Peisert graph of order $q^2$ is given by the subfield $\F_q$. \end{conj} She remarked that if $q$ is a prime, then Conjecture \ref{conjP*} can be proved using a similar technique as Theorem \ref{Szi99}; see \cite{NM}*{Corollary 3.4}.
 She also remarked that the proof of Theorem \ref{Szi99} fails to extend to Peisert graphs straightforwardly, since the connection set of a Peisert graph is not closed under multiplication, while for Paley graphs and generalized Paley graphs it is closed; see also Remark~\ref{differenceinproof}.
 We show that Conjecture~\ref{conjP*} holds for sufficiently large $q$; this is Theorem~\ref{conjP*forlargep} and its proof is given in Section~\ref{sect:main-proofs}.

 In \cite{Yip4}, the second author studied the connection between maximal cliques and maximum cliques in Peisert graphs of order $q^4$, and conjectured the following based on numerical evidence.

-\begin{conj}[Conjecture 4.4, \cite{Yip3}] If $q$ is a power of a prime $p \equiv 3 \pmod 4$ and $q>3$, then $\F_{q}$ is a maximal clique in the Peisert graph of order $q^4$. \end{conj}
+\begin{conj}[\cite{Yip3}*{Conjecture 4.4}] If $q$ is a power of a prime $p \equiv 3 \pmod 4$ and $q>3$, then $\F_{q}$ is a maximal clique in the Peisert graph of order $q^4$. \end{conj}

-Note that a Peisert graph of order $q^4$ is the disjoint union of two copies of the quadruple Paley graph $GP(q^4,4)$.
-Therefore, Conjecture \ref{conjmaxc} strengthens \cite{Yip3}*{Theorem 1.6}, which states that $\F_{q}$ is a maximal clique in $GP(q^4,4)$.
+Note that the Peisert graph of order $q^4$ is the edge-disjoint union of two copies of the quadruple Paley graph $GP(q^4,4)$.
+Therefore, Conjecture \ref{conjmaxc*} strengthens \cite{Yip3}*{Theorem 1.6}, which states that $\F_{q}$ is a maximal clique in $GP(q^4,4)$.
 We show that the conjecture above holds; see Theorem~\ref{conjmaxc}.

 Motivated by the similarity shared among Paley graphs, generalized Paley graphs, and Peisert graphs, Mullin introduced generalized Peisert graphs; see \cite{NM}*{Section 5.3}.
 In order to ensure that $GP^*(q,d)$ is an undirected graph, we also need a further hypothesis $q \equiv 1 \pmod {2d}$; in Mullin's thesis, this last congruence condition is $q \equiv 1 \pmod d$, which appears to be a typo.